Hoverth/ctow/README.md

 Copyright © 2024 Thomas Dickson

 This code is license under the GNU GPL v3+.
-See LICENSE.md for more detais
+See LICENSE.md for more details